skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 #### Example 7.4: Creating the SOS Problem Structure

 To use `compute_FRS`, we need to pass in the entire FRS SOS problem as a structure.
-First, we need to create the cost function, which integrates $I$ over $Z \times K$.
+First, we need to create the cost function, which integrates $I$ over the domain $Z \times K$.
 We created `Z_range` and `K_range` earlier to make this a bit easier:

 ```matlab
 int_ZK = boxMoments([z;k], [Z_range(:,1);K_range(:,1)], [Z_range(:,2);K_range(:,2)]);